+86-029-89389766

 Aspartame – Aspartame is 200 times sweeter than sugar, so it can be used in much smaller amounts.
 Products containing aspartame can cause mild gastrointestinal discomfort in pets.

-Sucralose – Sold under the brand name Splenda, sucralose holds up well in baked goods, and it can be found in diet beverages and other items.
-It’s not toxic to pets, but there is evidence that overconsumption can lead to gastrointestinal upset.
+Sucralose – Sold under the brand name Splenda, sucralose holds up well in baked goods, and it can be found in dietary beverages and other items.
+It's not toxic to pets, but there is evidence that overconsumption can lead to gastrointestinal upset.

 Stevia – Stevia is a popular sugar substitute produced from the leaves of the South American plant Stevia.
 Studies have not found stevia to be toxic to dogs, but eating too much may cause diarrhea.